 Who should apply Early Decision?

 This is a tricky answer so I am going to answer it gingerly.
 At our organization, we are not huge proponents of early decision because of its restrictive nature.
 Our organization feels like students thrive when making a decision if they have a number of options presented and they can make educated and strategic decisions when all options are considered.
+With that said, it’s a good option for sudents who have their first-choice school being highly competitive because you have a higher chance of acceptance than regular applicants.
+Make sure you speak with a school counselor or whoever is in charge of the college admissions process at your school before submitting anything.
 When it comes to early decision, you are making the decision somewhat blindly and really reducing your college options.
 With that said, early decision is a fantastic option for students who are only planning on applying to one school and that said school is competitive.
-Early decision will increase your chances of admissions because colleges are looking to fill early quotas.
+ED applicants will increase their chances of admissions because colleges are looking to fill early quotas.
 So if you are dead set on one school and it’s a reach college, take the early decision route.
 Please make sure you consider the financial element BEFORE making the commitment and realize that the decision is made if you get in.
 You will have to be comfortable with the financial package they supply you and there’s no wiggle room or negotiation for said price.
+Also, I think this goes without saying but I want to remind you to not apply ED to safety schools.

-In the end, whether you should apply through early action vs early decision depends on your own personal circumstances.
-If you have been set on attending a certain school from day 1, ED is the way to go.
+In the end, figure out which is the best option for you and your family.
+Whether you apply through early action vs early decision depends on your own personal circumstances.
+If you have been set on attending a certain school from day 1, ED is the way to go and a great option.
 If you are less certain about which college might be right for you, EA may be the right choice.